Holyoke Family Genealogy - Person Sheet

 Notes for Edward (Spouse 2)

-• Prudence joined Edward in London after their marriage in 1612.
+• Prudence (also from Tanworth, Warwickshire) joined Edward in London after their marriage in 1612 … by some accounts they’ve known each other before Edward went to London.

-• The family (Edward, Prudence and their first four children left London about 1620 and moved to Tanworth-in-Arden, Warwickshire, England … perhaps living on the property his uncle Edward left him (see above).
+• The family (Edward, Prudence and their first four children) left London about 1620 and returned to Tanworth, Warwickshire, England … perhaps living on the property his uncle Edward had left him (see above).

-• Edward was an agent of Lord Brooks (Robert Grenville) owner of Warwick Castle.
-Edward managed the affairs around land / property owned by Lord Broods and Lord Sey.
-Lord Brooks held properties in England and the colonies and Edward managed these properties as well (which is probably why he moved to the colonies.
+• Edward was an agent of Lord Brooke (Robert Grenville) of Warwick Castle.
+Edward managed the affairs around land / property owned by Lord Brooke, and later would include the properties of William Fiennes (who would become Lord Saye).
+Lord Brooke held properties in England as well as in the colonies and apparently Edward managed all these properties … which is probably why he moved to the colonies.

-• Edward and his family lived in Tanworth till about 1630 to 1635.
-Edward & his son Elizur left for the colonies, most likely soon after the death of his first son John in 1635.
-So, it is assumed Edward and Elizur came to the colonies somewhere by 1635 … Unable to find any records of how Edward & Elizur were transported to America, there are references that assume that since Edward was an Agent of Lord Brooke, they may came have come in one of the ships owned by Lord Brooke and Lord Sey.
+• Edward and his son Elizur left for the colonies, most likely soon after the death of Edward’s first son (John) in 1635.
+So, it is assumed Edward and Elizur came to the colonies somewhere around 1635, however, there are no records of how Edward & Elizur were transported to the colonies.
+There are, however, references that assumed that since Edward was an Agent of Lord Brooke and Lord Saye, Edward & Elizur may come in one of the private ships owned by Lord Brooke and/or William Fiennes (Lord Saye).

-• It is also assumed that he brought the rest of the family sometime later, maybe late 1636 or early 1637.
-Once again, since there are no records of ship passage, it has been assumed they came by way of a ship owned by Lord Brooke and Lord Sey.
+• Edward either brought, or sent for the rest of his family sometime later, maybe late 1636 or early 1637.
+Given there are no records of ship passage for the family, again, it has been assumed they came by way of a ship owned by Lord Brooke and/or William Fiennes.

-• Massachusetts General Court on 13 March 1638, empowered Edward to manage the lands of Lord Brooke until Lord Brooke disposes of it.
+• On 13 March 1638, the Massachusetts General Court empowered Edward to manage the lands of Lord Brooke until Lord Brooke disposes of it.

-• While records show he managed the estate of Lord Brooke, he was also an auditor of an account between Mr. William Woodcock of London and Mr. William Browne of Salem, Essex, MA. and was an attorney for Francis Webb of London, June 1643, suggesting he may have traveled back and forth between England and the Massachusetts Colony.
+• While records show he managed the estate of Lord Brooke, he was also an auditor of an account between Mr. William Woodcock of London and Mr. William Browne of Salem, Essex, MA. and was an agent for Francis Webb of London (June 1643), suggesting he may have traveled back and forth between England and the Massachusetts Colony.

 • On 8 Sep 1648, Edward sold to Richard Woodward of Watertown “… the windmill that is standing in Boston ... as also the land whereon it doth stand ...”

-• In 1650, Edward was the Deputy of Springfield, although he was not a resident there … it was due to his son, Elizur’s standing in the community that got Edward the position.
+• In 1650, Edward became the Deputy of Springfield (some records says he was the Warden of Springfield), although he apparently was not a resident there … so it’s most likely this appointment was due to his son, Elizur’s good standing in that community that got Edward the position.
+There is, however, one record 11 that states he did move to Springfield in about 1650, while another record12 had doubted that account.

 • Edward wrote and published at least three books … (1) Doctrine of Life; Mans Redemtion by the Seed of Eve, (2) The Seed of Abraham, and (3) The Seed of Eve.
 Printed by T.R. for Nath Ekins, London, 1658.

-• Edward HOLYOKE founded one of the most prominent families in the early history of Massachusetts.
+• Some records claim that Edward HOLYOKE founded one of the most prominent families in the early history of Massachusetts.

 Holyoke Family Database –